 Assure your children they are safe

 Younger children may think that if you’re buying a new security system that it means they weren’t safe before or that there is danger to fear.
-Reassure your children that their home is safe and will continue to be safe – even more so now, that they are under the additional protection a home security system provides.
+Reassure your children that their home is safe and will continue to be safe – even more so now, that they are under the additional protection a home security system provides; kids pretend play can continue in the knowledge that they are safe to do so.
 Depending on the age and personality of your children, you may want to avoid talking about “bad guys” and focus on how the security system is meant to keep the family safe.

 Lay down clear ground rules